-After an accident which even the doctors were not sure if she would ever walk again, Alison Wynn (Claire Forlani) is now a triathlete determined to not just compete but win.
-It is why she seeks out the controversial Dr. Laura Stevens (Michelle Nolden) whose peak performance training methods whilst getting results have some questioning whether she was responsible for the death of another triathlete who she had been training.
-Despite initially being turned down, Dr. Stevens' does take Alison on as a client and uses hypnosis to try and unlock her issues surrounding her mother's suicide.
+After an accident which even the doctors were not sure if she would ever walk again, Alison Wynn (Claire Forlani - Ice 2020) is now a triathlete determined to not just compete but win.
+It is why she seeks out the controversial Dr. Laura Stevens (Michelle Nolden - Come Dance with Me) whose peak performance training methods, whilst getting results, have some questioning whether she was responsible for the death of another triathlete who she had been training.
+Despite initially being turned down, Dr. Stevens' ends up taking Alison on as a client and uses hypnosis to try and unlock some deep issues surrounding her mother's suicide.
 But the more time that Alison spends with Laura the more changed she becomes with her husband and daughter ending up playing second fiddle to what ever Laura wants.
 With every passing day it seems like they are losing her and Laura is doing what ever it takes to have Alison all to herself.

 New skin on old bones is what "Run to Me" is, which I should mention is also know as "Running for Her Life".
 By that I mean that whilst the story of a triathlete wanting to improve by hiring a specialist trainer is different the story of the trainer ending up taking over her life to the point of brainwashing her and doing some scary stuff to those who threaten to spoil what she has created is pretty typical.
 So basically whilst we get to watch Laura manipulate the already driven Alison you know that at some point people are going to end up in danger for questioning Laura's intentions.
 And when it comes to a snooping reporter, played by Arnold Pinnock, well chances are he will either end up dead or be a hero because that is how these sort of characters play out.